-The effects of the opioid crisis are devastating.
+The effects of the opioid crisis in America are devastating.
 In fact, they can quite literally destroy lives.

 It’s estimated that 115 people in the US die every day as a result of overdosing on opioids.